 Furnaces are complex central heating heating systems with different parts and various fuel sources.
 Now that we have broken down what these parts are, how they combine to generate heat, and how they’re available in different furnaces, homeowners can better understand how a furnace works.
 Understanding what a furnace is and how it operates can put you in a better position to ask questions about furnaces with a technician.

-At Monkey Wrench Plumbing, Heating & Air, we have years of experience working on all kinds of furnaces and seeing how their parts work together to generate warm air.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we have years of experience working on all kinds of furnaces and seeing how their parts work together to generate warm air.
 We believe in educating homeowners about how specific HVAC systems work so they can confidently search for a heating system, whether it’s a furnace or not, that can keep their houses warm during cold weather.

 Now that you know what furnaces are, you may be interested in learning more about some of the top brands.
 To continue your search for the right furnace, check out this article on the top five furnace brands.